If you’re looking for some last-minute suggestions of where to spend Chinese New Year, 2023, keep reading for our top picks

 Visit Taiwan for the Spring Festival

-If you visit Taiwan for Chinese New Year, 2020, you should head to Taipei where festive street markets are the main feature of the Spring Festival.
+If you visit Taiwan for Chinese New Year, 2023, you should head to Taipei where festive street markets are the main feature of the Spring Festival.
 Wander down Dihua Street, and try some delicious, traditional treats.
-There is. of course, a parade to enjoy as well.
+There is, of course, a parade to enjoy as well.
 With lanterns and depictions of heroes from Chinese legends, the parade uses mechanized characters to bring it all to life.

-With stunning options for a getaway near the ocean, like this stunning yurt rental, this is the perfect chance to enjoy a unique aspect of the culture in Yokohama while also getting away from it all with a relaxing stay in a unique rental.
-If you’re wondering what to do in Yokohama for Chinese New Year, 2020, the city actually boasts the largest Chinatown in Japan.
-With about 600 restaurants to try out, this already a busy, vibrant neighborhood to explore.
-At Chinese New Year, things get notched up a level with a parade with performances from acrobats and martial arts demonstrations.
+With fantastic options for a getaway near the ocean, like this stunning yurt rental, this is the perfect chance to enjoy a unique aspect of the culture in Yokohama while also getting away from it all with a relaxing stay in a unique rental.
+If you’re wondering what to do in Yokohama for Chinese New Year, 2023, the city actually boasts the largest Chinatown in Japan.
+With about 600 restaurants to try out, this busy, vibrant neighborhood is an adventure waiting to be explored.
+At Chinese New Year, things get notched up a level with a parade, magnificent performances from acrobats, and martial arts demonstrations.

 What are some of your favorite traditions to celebrate the Chinese New Year?
 Drop us a message on Facebook or Instagram and share your top places to celebrate this year!